ICHEC-learn/intro-to-linux/_episodes/01-introducing-linux.md

 >
 {: .challenge}

-## The Shell
+## The Shell vs the Kernel

-The shell is a program where users can type commands, and is accessed through a terminal.
+The **shell** is a program where users can type commands, and is accessed through a terminal.
 With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.